moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 GOAWAY Message {
-  Session URI (b)
+  New Session URI (b)
 }
 ~~~
 {: #moq-transport-goaway-format title="MOQT GOAWAY Message"}

-* Session URI: The new session URI.
-If this is zero bytes long, the current URI is reused.
-The new session URI SHOULD use the same scheme as the current URI to ensure compatibility.
+* New Session URI: The client MUST use this URI for the new session if provded.
+  If the URI is zero bytes long, the current URI is reused instead.
+The new session URI SHOULD use the same scheme as the current URL to ensure compatibility.

 ## Track Request Parameters {#track-req-params}